DmitryPetelczyc/SUBGEODOC/README.md

 The program also has a tool for combining PDF files and drawing signatures and pagination on the combined document.

-Program for working with templates created in MS Word and MS Excel.
+Program used templates created in MS Word and MS Excel.